Update: Our next set of mobile clinics is scheduled for December 2017, and we hope to expand to an additional region.

 Sunscreen, while not widely available, is another important tool to explain and demonstrate.
 On a recent trip to Tanzania, Asante Mariamu volunteers learned that mothers were applying sunscreen to their children at night, like a lotion.
 While we prefer to focus on more sustainable methods of sun protection, we teach families how to properly apply sunscreen.

 We work with local dermatologists to provide skin cancer screenings and treatment.
-In March of 2016, we organized five clinics in rural Uganda, educating approximately 500 people and performing surgery on over 100 patients.
+In the last two years, we have organized 10 mobile clinics in rural Uganda, educating approximately 1500 people and performing surgery on close to 200 patients.